MohitNamdev22/STIC_WebProject/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## What Can I Contribute?

+You can contribute to bug fixes, new features, documentation, and more.

+## PR Review Process

+PRs will be reviewed by maintainers and other contributors.

+Feedback and changes may be requested.

+Once approved, your PR will be merged into the project.

+## License

+As of now, this project does not have a specific license.
+By contributing to this project, you agree that your contributions will be available under the terms and conditions specified in the GitHub Terms of Service.

+## Help and Support

+If you have any questions, feel free to ask in the project's GitHub Discussions or open an issue.

+Thank you for your contributions! 🎉